 - The student needs to be an eligible dependent undergraduate student who is enrolled at least half time (six credit hours) in an eligible program of study.

-- You (the borrower) must not have an adverse credit history.
+- You (the parent borrower) must not have an adverse credit history.
 A credit check will be performed during the application process.
 If a parent is denied a PLUS loan due to adverse credit, the parent may obtain an endorser or appeal the credit decision.
 These options will be provided as part of the application process.
-If a parent is unable to secure a PLUS loan, the undergraduate dependent student may be eligible for additional unsubsidized Stafford loan funds.
+If a parent is unable to secure a PLUS loan, the undergraduate dependent student may be eligible for additional Direct Unsubsidized Loan funds.
 Amounts vary depending on the student's academic level.
 Additional information is provided below.

 Borrowing Limits for PLUS Loans